open-edge-platform/edge-microvisor-toolkit/docs/developer-guide/get-started.md

 ### Edge Microvisor Toolkit Standalone

-[Download the ISO installer](https://edgesoftwarecatalog.intel.com/package/licenseagreement/edge_microvisor_toolkit_standalone_node) for the standalone Edge Node from the Intel® Edge Software Catalog.
+[Go to Intel® Edge Software Catalog](https://edgesoftwarecatalog.intel.com/package/edge_microvisor_toolkit_standalone_node) and download a standalone Edge Node ISO installer.

 The standalone edge node uses the standard immutable build and provides an ISO image that can be flashed to a USB device and installed on edge nodes.
 It